skip to main content

 Co-designing a programme to benefit your school and community

-The new programme is built on the measures rolled out in the trial schools.
-Schools will be encouraged to get actively involved and make the most of the teaching opportunities Heretaunga Arakura presents developing design elements and plantings representing the school’s whakapapa, mapping journeys to school, and supporting students to run active travel events.
-Each school will be unique in its approach and the challenges it faces, both the physical street environment and the communities they serve.
+The new program is built on the measures rolled out in the trial schools.
+Schools will be encouraged to get actively involved and make the most of the teaching opportunities Heretaunga Arakura presents developing design elements and plantings representing the school's whakapapa, mapping journeys to school, and supporting students to run active travel events.
+Each school will be unique in its approach and the challenges it faces, both the physical street environment and the communities they serves.
 Heretaunga Arakura will work alongside each school to tailor solutions, ensure the programme is successful, and empower students and teachers to lead the programme in the long term.

 How it would work: HDC presentation for growing school journeys kids at presentation